richard-broadhurst/beebasm/README.md

 includes the tokenised version of the file at the current address,

-useful for appending assembler to the end of BASIC programs
+useful for appending code or data to the end of BASIC programs

 PRINT "text_",~&CODE